 - Select the appropriate type of fall protection system.
 A fall protection system refers to equipment designed to control fall hazards.
 All fall protection systems either prevent a fall from occurring or safely arrest a fall.

 - Provide fall protection training.
-Train employees to recognize fall hazards and the procedures they need to follow to minimize these hazards.
+Train employees to recognize fall hazards and the procedures they need to follow to minimize these hazards and other injuries on the job.

-- Monitor fall protection program.
-Continuously monitor the program’s effectiveness to ensure that supervisors and employees at the jobsite are following the required elements.
+- Monitor your fall protection program.
+Continuously monitor the program’s effectiveness to ensure that supervisors and employees at the job site follow the required elements to avoid injury in the workplace.

 In a nutshell…

-- Falls constitute more than 1/3 of all construction fatalities.
+- Falls are an all too common workplace injury and constitute more than 1/3 of all construction fatalities.

 - OSHA standards include requirements for guarding floor and wall openings, holes, industrial stairs, and ladders.

-- The 8-step fall prevention plan begins with assessing all fall hazards and follows with the implementation of appropriate active and passive systems, training, and monitoring for effectiveness.
+- The 8-step fall prevention plan begins with assessing all fall hazards and follows with implementing appropriate active and passive systems, training, and monitoring for effectiveness.